audstanley/minecraftHue/README.md

 Now, download the [minecraft server.jar](https://minecraft.net/en-us/download/server)

-Once you have the minecraft server.jar file, drop it into the minecraftHue-master folder.
+Drop the minecraft server.jar file into the minecraftHue-master folder.

 Now, run the **mineCraftHueSetup** file from within the *mineCraftHue-master* folder.
 The mineCraftHueSetup script will first install all then npm packages that are needed.